Display motion blur: Motion interpolation

 Some displays use motion interpolation to run at a higher refresh rate, such as 100 Hz or 120 Hz to reduce motion blur.
 Motion interpolation generates artificial in-between frames that are inserted between the real frames.
 The advantage is reduced motion blur on sample-and-hold displays such as LCD.

 There can be side-effects, including the soap opera effect if interpolation is enabled while watching movies (24 fps material).
 Motion interpolation also adds input lag, which makes it undesirable for interactive activity such as computers and video games.

-Recently, 240 Hz interpolation have become available, along with displays that claim an equivalence to 480 Hz or 960 Hz.
+Recently, 240 Hz interpolation has become available, along with displays that claim an equivalence to 480 Hz or 960 Hz.
 Some manufacturers use a different terminology such as Samsung's "Clear Motion Rate 960" instead of "Hz".
 This avoids incorrect usage of the "Hz" terminology, due to multiple motion blur reduction technologies in use, including both motion interpolation and strobed backlights.